 Vitamin C is even vital for collagen synthesis, connective tissue, bone, muscles, teeth and blood vessels.
 Our human body cannot synthesise or store vitamin C, hence its necessary to consume it in sufficient amounts regularly.

 If vitamin C is not consumed regularly then various vitamin c deficiency symptoms may occur, like bleeding gums, poor wound healing, weak immune system, anaemia and scurvy.

-There are a variety of food sources enriched with vitamin C. Some of them are listed below.
+There are a variety of food sources enriched with vitamin C. Top 7 sources are listed below.

 Kakadu plum, a native of Australia and contains 100 times more vitamin C as compared to oranges.
 It has the highest known concentration of vitamin C, containing up to 5300 mg per 100mg.

 It is even rich in potassium, Vitamin E and various antioxidants which is beneficial for our skin and immune system.